-30. Indeed, because the allegations in the Complaint necessarily implicate the income tax jurisdiction over all criminal and civil proceedings in the Virgin Islands with respect to the income tax laws applicable to the Virgin Islands"); see also Birdman v.
+30. Indeed, because the allegations in the Complaint necessarily implicate the income tax laws applicable to the Virgin Islands, as the Government of the Virgin Islands is a party in the Federal Court Criminal Action and otherwise, this Court has exclusive jurisdiction over this action.
+See 48 U.S.C. § 1612(a) (providing that "[t]he District Court of the Virgin Islands shall have exclusive jurisdiction over all criminal and civil proceedings in the Virgin Islands with respect to the income tax laws applicable to the Virgin Islands"); see also Birdman v.
 Office of the Governor, 677 F.3d 167 (3d